-I have a website with the same design for about 6 years now.
+Hello, Judith: I have a website with the same design for about 6 years now.
 I know I need to update but I just don’t have the budget for a new site.
 My last web designer ripped me off and is nowhere to be found.
 Do you have any suggestions on how I may be able to improve my search engine rankings so I can make more income to afford a new site?
 Thank you for your time!

 Every business model and market has different demands and requirements.
-Depending on the saturation, competition, potential available market you have to rise to that occasion.
+Depending on the saturation, competition and potential available market you have to rise to that occasion.

 What is clear is that online is the playground of rabid competitors, hard workers and smarty pants.
-Regardless of what T.V. commercials will have you believe, just putting up a nice looking basic website is just the start.
-Having a stale design certainly is not competitive nor would having a new design in of itself improve your rankings.
+Regardless of what T.V. commercials will have you believe, just putting up an inexpensive nice looking basic website is only the first step.
+A baby step.

 Investing in Change

-What is a common thread is the hesitancy to keep up with technology.
-What many mention is their concern that by investing in WordPress today, they will have to reinvest in the latest greatest new thing down the road.
-I get that.
-The only thing consistent about online is change.
+A common thread is the hesitancy to even try to keep up with technology.
+Many mention their concern that by investing in WordPress today, they will have to reinvest in the latest greatest new thing down the road.

 “So?
 Chop-Chop!
 What’s Your Best Advice?”

+It’s pretty simple.
+Do your homework.
 Know those you trust and only trust those you know.

 You Need Partners; Not Vendors

-If you have a great idea, a unique idea, and the work ethic to make it happen, you will have to rely on others to assist you.
-There is just no way to completely DIY your whole project.
-Even after 20+ years I have a tight knit group of folks I know I can rely on when I hit a wall!
+Even after 25 years I have a tight knit group of folks I know I can rely on when I hit a wall.
 I also stick with those products and service who have proven the test of time.
-When I don’t have to worry about my products and services working; I then have the time to work my business!
+When I don’t have to worry about my products and services working; I then have the time to run my business.

-From ancillary services, to networking, to advertising, social media and hosting -- don’t buy the hype, don’t make decisions on cost alone.
+From ancillary services, to networking, to advertising, social media and hosting — don’t buy the hype, don’t make decisions on cost alone.
 For goodness sake don’t buy into the quick, fast, cheap and easy claims of success.
-They simply don't exist.

-Take the time to vet the services and tools you are looking to use and make sure they have a positive history.
+Take the time to vet the services and tools you are looking to use.
+Make sure they have a positive history.
 This is he only way to determine if you will be able to trust and rely on them for the long haul.